Victor1x/Age-calculator-app/README.md

 # English Description

-The "Age Calculator App" project helped me enhance essential programming skills, especially in date manipulation and precise calculations.
-Through it, I learned how to capture and handle user input and organize and present information clearly.
-This development strengthened my logic and code structuring, preparing me for more complex challenges ahead.
+The "Age Calculator" project helped me enhance essential programming skills, especially in date manipulation and accurate calculations.
+Through this project, I learned how to capture and handle user data, as well as organize and present information clearly.
+This development strengthened my coding logic and structure, preparing me for more complex challenges.
+Additionally, the project was instrumental in developing my frontend skills, allowing me to improve the interface design and create a more intuitive and pleasant user experience.

 ## Features